Skip to content

 Here’s the secret: store it in an airtight container and chill it in the fridge.
 This way, your brew will stay fresh and cold for a whopping two whole weeks!
 If you happen to drink it all before then, no shame in that game.
 But if you’re always on the go and don’t have time to finish your coffee, guess what?
 You can freeze it and enjoy it for up to three months!

-Cold brew concentrate is like the Hulk version of caffeine.
+Cold brew concentrate is a stronger, more concentrated version of coffee.
 I’m talking strong, flavorful, and it’ll give you a kick to get going.
 Here’s the secret recipe: crank up some tunes, grab a jar, fill it with a higher-than-normal ratio of coffee grounds to water, then let it steep overnight.
 When you’re ready to indulge in your homemade caffeine fix, just dilute it 50/50 with water (or, if you’re feeling fancy, a little milk/cream).
 You’ve just leveled up your coffee game.

 Not really.
 Caffeine is more soluble in hot water, but with cold brew coffee, we’re steeping those bad boys in cold water instead.
 This creates a concentrated cold brew coffee.
 But, don’t forget, we usually dilute cold brew with water and milk/cream when serving, so it tends to have less caffeine than hot coffee.
 However, if you’re feeling adventurous and decide to drink it undiluted, it can have more caffeine than the same amount of hot-brewed coffee.
 So, sip slowly and be mindful of your ratios.

 Yes!
-It’s like your regular dose of caffeine but smoother, gentler, and with no sheepish stomach noises to ruin your office meetings!
+It’s like your regular dose of caffeine but smoother, gentler, and with gentler on the stomach compared to hot coffee.
 Plus, you can play around with the coffee-to-water ratio to find your perfect blend.
 Speaking from personal experience here, switching to cold coffee’s been a game-changer for my tummy and my tastebuds.